Fazel Atrachali: Season 9

 In Season 9, Atrachali was picked up by Puneri Paltan for 1.38 crore.
 He scored 56 tackle points in that season, with Puneri Paltan emerging as the runners-up, losing to Jaipur Pink Panthers in the final.

 Season 10

 In Season 10, Atrachali was signed by Gujarat Giants for a sum of 1.6 crore, securing 66 tackle points in that season.

 Season 11

 Bengal Warriors signed Atrachali for 50 lakhs.
 Atrachali had an impressive outing, securing 63 tackle points in that season.
 On 29 October 2024, while playing against Puneri Paltan he became the first player in PKL history to achieve 500 tackle points, the most by any defender.

 Season 12

-In Season 12, Atrachali was picked up by Dabang Delhi for his base price of 30 lakhs.He scored 52 tackle points in 19 matches and was the MVP of the tournament.
+In Season 12, Atrachali was picked up by Dabang Delhi for his base price of 30 lakhs.
+He scored 52 tackle points in 19 matches and was the MVP of the tournament.

-Hw won the championship with Dabang Delhi K.C. as vice captain of the team while also captaining the team in a few matches and handling the team in pressure situations.
+He won the championship with Dabang Delhi K.C. as vice captain of the team while also captaining the team in a few matches and handling the team in pressure situations.